Market Players & Govt

 Exam FocusAdditional Buyer's Stamp Duty (ABSD)

 ABSD is paid on top ofBuyer's Stamp Duty (BSD) when purchasing residential property.
-Rates as of April 2023 (verify on IRAS.gov.sg):
+Rates below are effective 27 April 2023 and remain in force as of 2026 (verify on IRAS.gov.sg):

 | Buyer Profile | 1st Property | 2nd Property | 3rd+ Property |